Facebook Pixel Hilltopics: Residence Hall Handbook | Western Kentucky University

 Download PDF

-Alcoholic containers and items used for consumption are not permitted in the residence halls and this includes items used as decoration or displayed.
+Alcoholic containers and items used for consumption are not permitted in the residence halls.
+This includes items used as decoration or displayed.
 Items in violation will be confiscated by hall staff and disposed of unless the student makes arrangements to collect the items and remove them from the hall within 72 hours.
+An alcohol container is defined as any container (including packaging) that has contained alcohol or is labeled to have contained alcohol at any point.
+An item used for consumption includes drinkware and/or glassware that is used for alcohol consumption, including but not limited to shot glasses, martini glasses, wine glasses, beer steins, etc.

 Residents are permitted to bring a refrigerator, provided it does not exceed 5.0 cubic feet.
 We recommend Energy Star Appliances.